Charged particle motion and radiation in strong electromagnetic fields: Introduction

 Here we use the dual field tensor $\tilde{F}_{\mu\nu} = \tfrac{1}{2} \epsilon_{\mu\nu\alpha\beta} F^{\alpha\beta}$, where $\epsilon_{\mu\nu\alpha\beta}$ is the antisymmetric tensor, and implicitly sum over repeated indices.
 Replacing $F_{\mu\nu}$ with $\tilde{F}_{\mu\nu}$ in \cref{eq:Chi,eq:ChiGamma} would yield the same invariants.
 Additional combinations are possible if the field is not homogeneous (in the four-dimensional sense), involving terms of the form $\partial_\mu F^{\alpha\beta}$.
 There is no contribution from terms such as $\partial_\mu F^{\mu\nu}$ and $\partial_\mu \tilde{F}^{\mu\nu}$, as these are zero by virtue of Maxwell's equations.

 The physical meaning of these invariants is as follows.
 A field which satisfies $\InvariantF > 0$, $\InvariantG = 0$ is \emph{electric-type} and is unstable against spontaneous decay to electron-positron pairs~\cite{schwinger.pr.1951}.
 This occurs for any field magnitude in principle, but it is exponentially suppressed unless $\InvariantF \gtrsim 1$.
 (This is equivalent to $\vec{E}^2 \gtrsim \Ecrit^2$ if $\vec{E}^2 \gg c^2 \vec{B}^2$.)
-Fields of \emph{magnetic-type}, with $\InvariantF < 0$, $\InvariantG = 0$, are stable against vacuum pair creation, but do induce birefringence effects~\citep{erber.rmp.1966,marklund.rmp.2006}.
-A special role is played by \emph{crossed fields}, which have $\InvariantF = \InvariantG = 0$, i.e. electric and magnetic fields that are equal in magnitude and perpendicular to each other, because of the possibility to approximate an arbitrary electromagnetic field as a crossed field, under certain conditions~\citep{nikishov.jetp.1964,ritus.jslr.1985}.
-(We will return to this point in \cref{sec:LCFA}.)
+Fields of \emph{magnetic-type}, with $\InvariantF < 0$, $\InvariantG = 0$, are stable against vacuum pair creation, but do induce birefringence effects~\citep{erber.rmp.1966,marklund.rmp.2006}. {A special role is played by \emph{crossed fields}, in which the electric and magnetic fields are mutually perpendicular and have equal magnitude (up to a factor of $c$, $\left|\vec{E}\right| = c\left|\vec{B}\right|$), because of the possibility to approximate an arbitrary electromagnetic field as a crossed field, under certain conditions~\citep{nikishov.jetp.1964,ritus.jslr.1985}.} (We will return to this point in \cref{sec:LCFA}.)
 Crossed fields are not susceptible to vacuum pair creation, regardless of their amplitude~\cite{heisenberg.zp.1936,schwinger.pr.1951}.

 The two invariants which mix particle and field properties are the \emph{quantum nonlinearity parameters}:\footnote{The literature includes alternative notation for $\chi_e$, such as $\Upsilon$~\cite{erber.rmp.1966,chen.prd.1992,harding.rpp.2006} and $\eta$~\cite{bell.prl.2008}.
 Note also that it is possible for $\chi_\gamma$ to be defined by normalizing the photon energy $\hbar \omega$ to $2mc^2$, rather than $mc^2$ as we have done here, particularly in the astrophysical literature~\cite{erber.rmp.1966,harding.rpp.2006}.
 The rationale for doing so is that electron-positron pair creation by a photon creates two particles of mass $m$, and so $2 m c^2$ is a natural energy scale.}